dongguang82/Udacity_car_term1/Project2/writeup_Guang.md

 To add more data to the the data set, I used the image transformation techniques such as cv2.warpAffine and cv2.warpPerspective.

-Here is an example of an original image and an augmented image:
+Here is a random example of an original image and the augmented images:

 ![alt text][image5]